merin86/husman-moderna/README.md

 - Reservations accepted bookings on dates that have passed.
 This was solved with equivalent functions as mentioned above.

+### Unfixed Bugs

+- A span element with the class: "helptext" seems to have disappeared or is hidden somewhere within the workspace.
+More information on this under [Validator Testing](#validator-testing).

 ### Lighthouse

 #### Mobile